nrfconnect/sdk-nrf/doc/nrf/index.rst

 Robust connectivity support
   The |NCS| supports a wide range of connectivity technologies.
-  In addition to connectivity technologies :ref:`provided by Zephyr <zephyr:connectivity>`, such as Bluetooth® Low Energy, IPv6, TCP/IP, UDP, LoRa and LoRaWAN, the |NCS| supports ANT, Bluetooth mesh, Apple Find My, LTE-M/NB-IoT/GPS, Matter, Amazon Sidewalk, Thread, and Wi-Fi®, among others.
+  In addition to connectivity technologies :ref:`provided by Zephyr <zephyr:connectivity>`, such as Bluetooth® Low Energy, IPv6, TCP/IP, UDP, LoRa and LoRaWAN, the |NCS| supports ANT, Bluetooth Mesh, Apple Find My, LTE-M/NB-IoT/GPS, Matter, Amazon Sidewalk, Thread, and Wi-Fi®, among others.

 Scalable and extensible
   The |NCS| is out-of-tree ready and can be used for projects and applications of all sizes and levels of complexity.